Melanoma: History

 Although melanoma is not a new disease, evidence for its occurrence in antiquity is rather scarce.
 However, one example lies in a 1960s examination of nine Peruvian mummies, radiocarbon dated to be approximately 2400 years old, which showed apparent signs of melanoma: melanotic masses in the skin and diffuse metastases to the bones.

 John Hunter is reported to be the first to operate on metastatic melanoma in 1787.
 Although not knowing precisely what it was, he described it as a "cancerous fungous excrescence".
 The excised tumor was preserved in the Hunterian Museum of the Royal College of Surgeons of England.
 It was not until 1968 that microscopic examination of the specimen revealed it to be an example of metastatic melanoma.

 The French physician René Laennec was the first to describe melanoma as a disease entity.
 His report was initially presented during a lecture for the Faculté de Médecine de Paris in 1804 and then published as a bulletin in 1806.

-The first English-language report of melanoma was presented by an English general practitioner from Stourbridge, William Norris in 1820.
+The first English-language report of melanoma was presented by an English general practitioner from Stourbridge, William Norris, in 1820.
 In his later work in 1857 he remarked that there is a familial predisposition for development of melanoma (Eight Cases of Melanosis with Pathological and Therapeutical Remarks on That Disease).
 Norris was also a pioneer in suggesting a link between nevi and melanoma and the possibility of a relationship between melanoma and environmental exposures, by observing that most of his patients had pale complexions.
 He also described that melanomas could be amelanotic and later showed the metastatic nature of melanoma by observing that they can disseminate to other visceral organs.

 The first formal acknowledgment of advanced melanoma as untreatable came from Samuel Cooper in 1840.
 He stated that the only chance for a cure depends upon the early removal of the disease (i.e., early excision of the malignant mole) ...'

-More than one and a half centuries later this situation remains largely unchanged.
+More than one and a half centuries later, this situation remains largely unchanged.

 Terminology

-The word melanoma came to English from 19th-century New Latin and uses combining forms derived from ancient Greek roots: melano- (denoting melanin) + -oma (denoting a tissue mass and especially a neoplasm), in turn from Greek μέλας melas, "dark", and -ωμα oma, "process".
+The word melanoma came to English from 19th-century Neo-Latin and uses combining forms derived from ancient Greek roots: melano- (denoting melanin) + -oma (denoting a tissue mass and especially a neoplasm), in turn from Greek μέλας melas, "dark", and -ωμα oma, "process".
 The word melanoma has a long history of being used in a broader sense to refer to any melanocytic tumor, typically, but not always malignant, but today the narrower sense referring only to malignant types has become so dominant that benign tumors are usually not called melanomas anymore and the word melanoma is now usually taken to mean malignant melanoma unless otherwise specified.
 Terms such as "benign melanocytic tumor" unequivocally label the benign types, and modern histopathologic tumor classifications used in medicine do not use the word for benign tumors.

 Research

-Pharmacotherapy research for un-resectable or metastatic malignant melanoma is ongoing.
+Pharmacotherapy research for un-resectable or metastatic melanoma is ongoing.